MicrosoftDocs/data-api-builder-docs/data-api-builder/database-objects.md

 ### GraphQL support for stored procedures

 Stored procedure execution in GraphQL can be configured using the `graphql` option of a stored procedure backed entity.
 Explicitly setting the operation of the entity allows you to represent a stored procedure in the GraphQL schema in a way that aligns with the behavior of the stored procedure.

 > [!NOTE]
 > GraphQL *requires* a Query element to be present in the schema.
 If you are exposing only stored procedures, make sure to have at least one of them supporting the `query` operation, otherwise you'll get a GraphQL error like ```The object type Query has to at least define one field in order to be valid.```

 Not setting any value for the operation results in the creation of a `mutation` operation.

-For example, using the value `query` for the `operation` option results in the stored procedure resolving as a query field in the GraphQL schema
+For example, using the value `query` for the `operation` option results in the stored procedure resolving as a query field in the GraphQL schema.
-.

 CLI Usage:

 ```sh